profscottpeterson/81228_Team2/docs/System Requirements.md

 >If you system doesn’t include hardware, then you’ll have none.
 If it has hardware components, then you should describe (at a high level) how you interface with that hardware.

 Hardware for the minimum viable product is a standard computer, moniter, and keyboard and mouse to provide the input for placing the order.
+Could even be accomplished with touchscreen monitor/computer.

 ### Software Interfaces